mneck/landgrab/README.md

 **4-player**: Hotelier, Industrialist, Chieftain, Bureaucrat

+## Map

-The game takes place on an island, where the interior of the island is comprised of Fog hexes, and the outer rim of the island is visible as Sand, Forest, Mountain, Water, or Field hexes; the outermost rim of the map is comprised of Water hexes.
+The game takes place on an island, where the interior of the island is comprised of Fog hexes, and the outer rim of the island is visible as Sand, Forest, Mountain, Water, or Field hexes.
+The outermost rim of the map is comprised of Water hexes to represent the surrounding ocean.

-For the initial version of the game, players are playing on hex tiles.
-In the MVP version (Landgrab 2.0) of the game, 2 players, playing locally, can only choose between **Hotelier** and **Industrialist** player types and can only build Resorts, Industrial Zones, and Settlements.

-In Landgrab 3.0, the game is expanded to introduce the **Bureaucrat** player type responsible for managing policy cards in the game, allowing for 2 to 3 players to play locally.

 **Player type summaries (for 2-player MVP)**